 Principles of scientific integrity and ethical conduct are paramount in any medical research.
-The Declaration of Helsinki provides ethical principles addressed primarily to physicians involved in medical research involving human subjects, including research on identifiable human material and data.
-The ENCePP Code of Conduct offers standards for scientific independence and transparency of research in pharmacoepidemiology and pharmacovigilance.
-To this end, the Code of conduct promotes best practice for the interactions between investigators and study funders in critical areas such as planning, conduct and reporting of studies.
-As a core transparency measure, it recommends that the protocols of all pharmacoepidemiology and pharmacovigilance studies should be registered in the EU PAS Register, ideally before they start, and study findings published irrespective of positive or negative results, to avoid publication bias.
+The Declaration of Helsinki provides ethical principles addressed primarily to physicians involved in medical research involving human subjects, including research on identifiable human material and data and is the main document on human research ethics.
+The ENCePP Code of Conduct offers standards for scientific independence and transparency of research in pharmacoepidemiology and pharmacovigilance and promotes best practice for the interactions between investigators and study funders in critical areas such as planning, conduct and reporting of studies.
+As a core transparency measure, it recommends that the protocols of all pharmacoepidemiology and pharmacovigilance studies should be registered in the European Union electronic Register of Post-Authorisation Studies (EU PAS Register), ideally before they start.
+The Code also recommends that study findings should be published irrespective of positive or negative results.

-The CIOMS International Ethical Guidelines for Health-related Research Involving Humans (Geneva: 2016) provides international vetted ethical principles and detailed commentary on how universal ethical principles should be applied, with particular attention to conducting research in low-resource settings.
+The CIOMS International Ethical Guidelines for Health-related Research Involving Humans (Geneva: 2016) provides detailed commentary on how universal ethical principles should be applied, with particular attention to conducting research in low-resource settings.
 It includes 25 guidelines addressing different topics, settings and population groups concerned by health-related research.

 The Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals by the International Committee of Medical Journal Editors (ICJME) include clear statements on ethical principles related to publication in biomedical journals.
 Authorship and contributorship, editorship, peer review, conflicts of interest, privacy and confidentiality and protection of human subjects and animals in research are addressed.